richeney/azure-vwan-microhack/README.md

   - Under Virtual Networks, select services-vnet but do *not* select the Spokes
 - Click Create

+It will take a few minutes for the changes to complete.

+- _Deployment in progress..._ will show in the notifications
+- The route table provisioning state will move from _Updating_ to _Succeeded_
+- Click on Overview
+- The hub status will change back and forth as it loops over the connections
+  - configuring changes to propagations and associations
+  - the hub status will move to _Updating_ and then to _Succeeded_ each time
+- You will then get the _Deployment succeeded_ notification once all connections are updated

 The Routing view of the West Europe Hub hub now shows 2 connections associated to the Default table (Shared Service Spoke and Branch), and 4 connections propagating to the Default table (both Spokes, Shared Services and Branch).

 The RT-Shared-we table has 2 connections associated (both Spokes), and 2 connections propagating (Shared Services and Branch).

 ![image](images/scenario-4-we-routetables.png)

-:exclamation: It may take a few minutes for the changes to complete.
-If RT-Shared-does not look as expected, edit the table and correct the Associations and Propagations settings per the instructions above.

-Before proceeding, ensure that the routing view of microhack-we-hub look as above, and that microhack-we-hub shows Succeeded for Hub status and Routing status.
+:exclamation: Before proceeding, ensure that the routing view of microhack-we-hub look as above, and that microhack-we-hub shows Succeeded for Hub status and Routing status.

 ## :hand: US East Hub